 What happens when you exceed the web hosting bandwidth limits laid out in your hosting package depends on the hosting service you’re using.

-If you’re worried that the amount of bandwidth in your hosting plan isn’t going to be sufficient, then you should consider opting for Zyro’s Unleashed plan.
+If you’re worried that the amount of bandwidth in your hosting plan isn’t going to be sufficient, then you should consider choosing Zyro.

-Alongside more powerful marketing and analytics tools, our Unleashed web hosting plan comes with no bandwidth limits.
+Alongside more powerful marketing and analytics tools, our web hosting plans come with no bandwidth limits.
 You don’t need to worry about your bandwidth usage ever again, since we provide unlimited bandwidth with no catches.

 Unlike other hosting providers, we simply scale up your bandwidth depending on how much data you’re using.
 This means your site won’t run slow or crash, even when traffic spikes.